Degenerative Disc Disease Treatment in Boston, MA

 What Is Degenerative Disc Disease?

 Degenerative disc disease is a weakening of one or more vertebral discs, which normally act as a cushion between the vertebrae.
 This condition can develop as a natural part of the aging process, but it may also result from injury to the back.

 If you think you may have degenerative disc disease, don’t wait to see a specialist.
 For patients in the Boston area, spine specialist Frank Pedlow, MD can help.
 Dr. Pedlow is a member of the North American Spine Society and has more than 30 years of experience treating degenerative disc disease.
 Give our office a call at (617) 227-9300 or request an appointment through our secure online form to get started with treatment.

 What Causes Degenerative Disc Disease?

-If you believe you are suffering from degenerative disc disease, contact Dr. Frank X. Pedlow’s office in Boston, MA today to discuss your treatment options.
+If you’re experiencing symptoms of degenerative disc disease, contact spine specialist Frank X. Pedlow, MD in Boston, MA today to discuss your treatment options.
+Dr. Pedlow was named a Boston Top Doc in 2022 and has over 30 years of experience treating patients with degenerative disc disease.
 If you would like to schedule an appointment, call our office at (617) 227-9300 or use our secure form.